microsoft/Hack-Together-Fabric-AI/AI_access.md

 2. **Login with GitHub** using the button in the top-right corner
 ![Screenshot of registration page with arrow pointing to top right corner.](images/proxy1.png  "Click login with GitHub")

-3. Once logged in, you have access to the your API key for this event, click the copy icon. **Keep your key handy, for the following steps and for your hacking!**
+3. Once logged in, you have access to your API key for this event, click the copy icon. **Keep your key handy, for the following steps and for your hacking!**
 ![Screenshot of proxy site page with arrow pointing to the copy button next to API Key.](images/proxy2.png "Click the copy button to copy your key")

 4. **Go to the AI Proxy Playground** at this URL: [https://aka.ms/Hacktogether-AI-playground](https://aka.ms/Hacktogether-AI-playground)